karyotakisg/TipMe/README.md

-# TipMe
+# GetTip()
 ## General infos
-TipMe is a social media application for lifehacks and tips, developed for the purpose of our programming courses in the Athens University of Economics and Business, Department of Managment and Science Technology.
+GetTip() is a social media application for lifehacks and tips, developed for the purpose of our programming courses in the Athens University of Economics and Business, Department of Managment and Science Technology.

 <img src="icons8-youtube-48.png" alt="alt_text" width="40">(https://www.youtube.com/watch?v=d76YI5TjrEg)